dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

     class D extends S {} // Error, needs `base`, `final`, or `sealed`.
     ```

-*   A class or mixin declaration `D` implements the interface of a class or
+*   A class, mixin, or mixin class declaration `D` has `implements ...
+S ...`, where `S` is a class,
-    mixin declaration `S`, declared in the same library as `D`, and `S` can't be
+    mixin, or mixin class declaration declared in the same library as `D`, and `S` can't be
     implemented locally.

     ```dart